staking-foundation/docs/docs/12-lido.md

 Each of these Node Operators is handling approximately 1% of all staked ETH, representing hundreds of millions of dollars of responsibility per Operator, without posting any ETH collateral guarantees.

-**This means that there is no direct guarantee that staker funds will be fully protected from staker risks**.
+**This means that there is no direct guarantee that staker funds will be fully protected from loss of funds**.

 While Lido has been operating safely in a completely uncollateralized way, their model is fully dependent on the performance of their operators.
-If their operators suffer from hacks, censorship or law enforcement actions (like the recent action against Kraken), staker funds could suffer losses.
+If their operators suffer from hacks, censorship or law enforcement actions (like the recent actions against Coinbase, Kraken, and Binance), staker funds could suffer losses.

 ## Diva is based on cryptography and incentives